ACT — Trinsic

 I notice I am having the thought that...

 The simplest and most powerful defusion technique in ACT.
 Instead of thinking a thought, you observe it.
-The phrase "I notice I am having the thought that..." is added before any difficult thought, transforming the relationship to it instantly.
+Adding "I notice I am having the thought that..." before any difficult thought transforms the relationship to it instantly.

 Try it with a thought of your own